Establishing Trust Along the Supply Chain

 Fixing the File and Seeing Results

-When Ryan began working with his Concierge Manager, Donna, he discovered that much of the information in etaGLOBAL’s D&B® credit file was incorrect. etaGLOBAL’s credit file wasn’t allocated to the right industry, and the executive information and business information were out of date.
-Furthermore, it had multiple incorrectly reported late payments to challenge.
+When Ryan began working with his Concierge Account Manager, Donna, he discovered that much of the information in etaGLOBAL’s D&B® credit file wasn't up-to-date.
 Donna walked Ryan through etaGLOBAL’s entire credit profile, explaining why its scores looked the way they did and how it could help impact them.
 Ryan knew that it wouldn’t be a quick, overnight fix, but he was ready to put in the time to get it right and help save etaGLOBAL’s relationships with its clients.

 Ryan got the information from Donna that he needed in order to explain to the new board what needed to be done.
 Donna took the lead on updating information in etaGLOBAL’s business credit file.
 Ryan began to see improvements in etaGLOBAL’s file and heard positive feedback from clients before they had even finished the process.

-Having a stronger business credit file that more accurately portrayed their company helped the company reestablish trust with its enterprise customers, which in turn began to extend new opportunities.
+Having a business credit file that more accurately portrayed their company helped the company reestablish trust with its enterprise customers, which in turn began to extend new opportunities.
 Working with a Concierge Account Manager to understand etaGlobal’s scores and ratings and how they linked to the company’s payment activity helped Ryan get the company back on track, set up a new system, and establish an efficient accounts payable process.

-etaGLOBAL's unfavorable credit file was not in line with its goal of continued growth.
+etaGLOBAL's previous credit file was not in line with its goal of continued growth.
 Through Ryan and Donna’s hard work, the new executive team could proceed with their aggressive growth plan.
-Once etaGLOBAL’s business credit scores and ratings were on par with where etaGLOBAL wanted them to be, the company began seeing a steady increase in opportunities.
+Once etaGLOBAL’s business credit scores and ratings were on par with where etaGLOBAL wanted them to be, the company saw a steady increase in opportunities.